Update on GDPR

 Medicine & Healthcare: GDPR vs. HIPAA

 HIPAA is a US law ensuring the privacy and security of protected health information.
-“HIPAA applies to a defined group of ‘covered entities’ – generally health plans, health clearinghouses, and healthcare providers – and their ‘business associates’,” Bailey explains.
-She adds, “GDPR, on the other hand, has a much broader scope, both in terms of the type of data it applies to – generally, anything that is personally identifiable – and in terms of the entities within its reach – any entity that offers goods or services to citizens in the EU.”
+“HIPAA applies to a defined group of ‘covered entities’.
+Generally health plans, health clearinghouses, and healthcare providers – and their ‘business associates’,” Bailey explains.
+“GDPR, on the other hand, has a much broader scope, both in terms of the type of data it applies to.
+Generally, anything that is personally identifiable – and in terms of the entities within its reach – any entity that offers goods or services to citizens in the EU.”

 Even if you don’t need to comply with GDPR, re-evaluating your data privacy and protection policies is a good idea.
 As more nations and states begin to enact their own versions of the regulation, a little advance work can make it easier to know if and how you need to comply.